25 Tips and Tricks to Negotiate Travel Nursing Pay and Contracts

 Travel nurses know full well that paperwork is a nightmare.
 Now imagine that you have to manage the same paperwork for hundreds of travel nurses.
 Paperwork is a nightmare for agencies too.

-Start-dates get pushed back, contracts get cancelled and nurses get pulled from the floor over paperwork issues.
+When I was recruiter, I had start-dates get pushed back, contracts get cancelled and nurses get pulled from the floor over paperwork issues.
 This seriously effects the agency’s revenue.

 Therefore, you should be prompt with your paperwork.
 In fact, be urgent.